ajpiter/PythonProTips/Setup/README.md

 ## Online IDE
 https://repl.it/languages/python3

-Online web based IDEs are helpful for
+Online web based IDEs are helpful for quickly testing a short code snippet.
+Note not all packages will work on all online IDEs, although most of the common packages Numphy etc are supported.

 ## Download Python
 https://www.python.org/downloads/release/python-371/